Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Real Data Analysis

-In this section, we apply our proposed approach to the Examination for the Certificate of Proficiency in English (ECPE) data to learn the latent hierarchical structure.
-The ECPE data is collected by the English Language Institute of the University of Michigan, and there are 2,922 examinees and 28 ECPE items.
-There are three target attributes including lexical rules, cohesive rules and morphosyntactic rules.
-In the literature of analysis of the ECPE data such as \cite{templin2014hierarchical}, a linear attribute hierarchy among these three latent attributes appeared to be present in the ECPE data.
-In their analysis, the latent attributes and the corresponding $Q$-matrix are pre-specified by exam designers.
+We applied the proposed approach to the Examination for the Certificate of Proficiency in English (ECPE) data to learn the latent hierarchical structure.
+The ECPE data was collected by the English Language Institute of the University of Michigan, and we used the data from R package \verb!CDM!.
+The dataset includes 2,922 examinees and 28 ECPE items with three target attributes including lexical rules, cohesive rules and morphosyntactic rules.
+In the literature of the analysis of the ECPE data, \cite{templin2014hierarchical} fitted an HCDM with the corresponding $Q$-matrix pre-specified by exam designers and tested the presence of the linear hierarchy through bootstrap, which supports the linear hierarchy among the three attributes under the CDM framework.
+In \cite{wang2021learning}, the authors also studied this ECPE data using the latent variable selection approach and regularized LCM approach respectively.
+In the latent variable selection approach, they used three ``anchor'' items which formed a known identity sub-matrix in the $Q$-matrix.
+The latent variable selection approach selected 5 significant latent classes, and the learned model implied a convergent structure, that is, two latent attributes were prerequisites of the third one.
+Though estimations of the ECPE data have been widely studied under the CDM setting, \cite{von2014hier} pointed out that ECPE data appear to have mainly a unidimensional structure, which may not be suitable for CDM modeling.